ntambellini13/TravelExpertsDatabaseManager/README.md

 C# application using ADO.NET and object oriented concepts integrated with SQL SERVER database

-Group Project done in 1 week during TechCareers Software Developer Certificate at SAIT in July 2019
+Group Project done in 1 week during TechCareers Software Developer Certificate at SAIT in September 2019